crischoo8/cafeAulsfm/README.md

     },
     )

-- **User Experience Design:** Ensuring a user-friendly and visually appealing interface that caters to a wide range of fashion preferences and age groups was a design challenge.
+- **User Experience Design:** Ensuring a user-friendly and visually appealing interface that caters to a wide range of preferences was a design challenge.

 ## Key Learnings